Operation Restoration Christian School

 What extra-curricular activities are offered at the school?

-Our students have the opportunity to participate in Football (Soccer), Netball and Table Tennis
+Students have the opportunity to participate in Football (Soccer), Netball and Table Tennis

 What percentage of your students continue to regular high schools over the last three years?